Introduction

-Prefatory Note
+Prefatory Matters

 In drawing a conclusion, we often use a focal point as a reference.
 Psychologists have found that we tend to rely too heavily on the very first information we learn, which can be detrimental to the conclusion we end up making.
 This tendency is known as an anchoring bias or anchoring effect (see also Semmelweis reflex).
 Estimates are made by starting from an initial value or assumption that is adjusted to yield the final answer.
 The initial value, or starting point, may be suggested by the formulation of the problem, or it may be the result of a partial computation.
-In either case, adjustments are typically insufficient; that is, different starting points yield different estimates, which are biased toward the initial value or existing assumption.1
+In either case, adjustments are typically insufficient; that is, different starting points yield different conclusions, which are biased toward the initial value or predominant assumption.1

-Currently, we have two existing assumptions: 1) that Abraham and Mary Lincoln were never photographed in the same portrait, and 2) that their assumed earliest photographs were taken in 1846-47 at the same time.
-As a consequence of these assumptions, we are presently challenged by what appear to be two contradictions: 1) Abraham and Mary in the same 18•• daguerreotype, and 2) instead of Mary looking older in the 18•• daguerreotype as one would expect in relation to her assumed 1846-47 image, she looks younger. . . .
+Currently, we have two predominant assumptions: 1) that Abraham and Mary Lincoln were never photographed in the same portrait, and 2) that their assumed earliest photographs were both taken in 1846-47 at the same time.
+As a consequence of these assumptions, we are presently challenged by what appear to be two contradictions: 1) Abraham and Mary in the same 18•• daguerreotype; and 2) instead of Mary looking older in the 18•• daguerreotype, as one would expect in relation to her assumed 1846-47 image, she looks younger. . . .
 But unlike the separate assumed earliest photographs of Lincoln and Mary—long conjectured to have been taken at the same time—the 18•• daguerreotype presents Lincoln and Mary in the same sitting, absolutely taken at the same time.
 And what is presented, refutes the assumption that the assumed earliest photographs were taken at the same time in 1846-47.

 Until the present discovery of the 18•• daguerreotype, this history resisted redress.
 Neither Lincoln nor Mary ever stated on record when or where their assumed earliest photographs were made, nor whether either was in fact their earliest.
 Neither also ever stated on record that they were never photographed in the same portrait.
-In 1903, historians were regaled by Gibson W. Harris’s eloquent recollection of the daguerreotypist Nicholas H. Shepherd having taken Lincoln’s photograph “once or oftener” some-57 years prior, and how Harris recognized Lincoln’s presumed earliest image as being Shepherd’s work—claims never substantiated yet generally accepted in spite of Robert Lincoln’s pronouncements to the contrary.2 Historians adopted the premise that Lincoln’s and Mary’s assumed earliest photographs were taken at the same time because of the absence of a shared portrait and because of the need for a publishable alternative. . . .
+In 1903, historians were regaled by Gibson W. Harris’s eloquent recollection of the daguerreotypist Nicholas H. Shepherd having taken Lincoln’s photograph “once or oftener” some 57 years prior, and how Harris recognized Lincoln’s presumed earliest image as being Shepherd’s work—claims never substantiated yet generally accepted in spite of Robert Lincoln’s pronouncements to the contrary.2 Historians enjoined the conclusion that Lincoln’s and Mary’s assumed earliest photographs were taken at the same time because of the absence of a shared portrait and because of the need for a publishable alternative. . . .

 Exhibit A

-[1.2] An essential authenticating element of the newly discovered 18•• daguerreotype is the ages of its sitters in their relationship one to the other.
+[1.2] An essential authenticating element of the newly discovered 18•• daguerreotype is the ages of its sitters in their relationship, one to the other.

 *Between late November 1848 and Lincoln’s final return home from Congress on March 31, 1849, Lincoln and Mary were separated for four months by more than 1,000 miles of steamboat, stagecoach, and rail.
 Mary and the children were situated in Springfield, Illinois, at the Globe Tavern—which provided lodging—and Lincoln was situated in Washington, completing his final session in Congress as a member of the House of Representatives.

-[1.6] On February 12, 1849 (Lincoln’s 40th birthday), Mary was 30 years 2 months, Robert was 5 years 6 months, and Eddie was 2 years 11 months.
+[1.5] On February 12, 1849 (Lincoln’s 40th birthday), Mary was 30 years 2 months, Robert was 5 years 6 months, and Eddie was 2 years 11 months.

-[1.7] On March 10, 1849 (Eddie’s 3rd birthday), Lincoln was 40 years 1 month, Mary was 30 years 3 months, and Robert was 5 years 7 months.
+[1.6] On March 10, 1849 (Eddie’s 3rd birthday), Lincoln was 40 years 1 month, Mary was 30 years 3 months, and Robert was 5 years 7 months.

-[1.8] On August 1, 1849 (Robert’s 6th birthday), Lincoln was 40 years 6 months, Mary was 30 years 8 months, and Eddie was 3 years 5 months.
+[1.7] On August 1, 1849 (Robert’s 6th birthday), Lincoln was 40 years 6 months, Mary was 30 years 8 months, and Eddie was 3 years 5 months.

-[1.9] On December 13, 1849 (Mary’s 31st birthday), Lincoln was 40 years 10 months, Robert was 6 years 4 months, and Eddie was 3 years 9 months.
+[1.8] On December 13, 1849 (Mary’s 31st birthday), Lincoln was 40 years 10 months, Robert was 6 years 4 months, and Eddie was 3 years 9 months.

 Exhibit B